ale-long/TipCalculatorApp/README.md

 GIF created with [LiceCap](http://www.cockos.com/licecap/).

-## Notes
+## Notes/Challenges

-Understanding how UserDefaults work and making sure the data is consistent across both screens has been the biggest challenge in creating this app.
+Understanding how UserDefaults work and making sure the data is consistent across different screens has been the biggest challenge in creating this app.

 ## License